001package armyc2.c5isr.renderer.utilities;

 747 *

-748 * Size/Shape: The first and last anchor points determine the length of the
+748 * Size/Shape: Points 1, 2 and 3 determine the length of the lines

 751 *

-752 * Orientation: Orientation is determined by the order in which the anchor
+752 * Orientation: Orientation is determined by the anchor points

-760 * Anchor Points: This symbol requires a minimum of two (2) anchor points.
+759 * Anchor Points: This symbol requires at least two anchor points, points

 766 *

-767 * Orientation: The orientation is determined by the anchor points.
+767 * Orientation: Orientation is determined by the order in which the anchor

-774 * Anchor Points: This symbol requires 2 anchor points.
-Point 1 defines the
+775 * Anchor Points: This symbol requires a minimum of two (2) anchor points.

 779 *